oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    [[ To be removed from the final specification ]]

+   -07

+   * Update change controller for the Structured Syntax Suffix registration from IESG to IETF per IANA suggestion

    -06

    * Added hash of Issuer-signed part and Disclosures in KB-JWT